Naples metropolitan railway service: Alifana railway

 The Alifana Railway (in Italian Ferrovia Alifana) is a regional commuter railway line located in the Campania region of Italy.

 The name derives from that of the area of the same name in which the Piedimonte d'Alife terminal station is located, called, since 1974, Piedimonte Matese.
 The lines, owned by the Campania Region, have been entrusted for management to the Ente Autonomo Volturno (EAV) company, which operates there as both infrastructure manager and railway company.

 The company was inaugurated on March 30, 1913, with a first service held on the line Naples P.zza Carlo III Station-Santa Maria Capua Vetere/S.Andrea dei Lagni-Biforcazione-Capua (43 km), with 11,000 V 25 Hz monophase AC electric traction.
 Service from Caiazzo to Piedimonte began in 1914, held with steam locomotives.
 A line from Naples/Secondigliano to Santa Maria Capua Vetere was opened later.
 Gauge was 935 mm for both lines.

 The railway suffered heavy damage during World War II.
 While the first line was restored in 1963, using standard gauge and diesel traction, the railroad from Secondigliano did not receive the same attention, and, despite its high traffic, was closed in 1976 and replaced by bus service.
 This move was to be temporary, but only in 2005 a renewed section of the line, connecting Piscinola to Mugnano, was reopened as subway line.

 In the same year the whole service on the Alifana railroad was acquired by the new public company MetroCampania NordEst.
 It's currently the remaining unelectrified line of the EAV network, as all other lines are electrified, but because it the electrification started (later abandoned), electrification poles are in place on the railway.

 Projects

-Line 2

-An extension of line 2 from Gianturco to San Giovanni is currently under construction.
-The new extension includes Ferraris station (which is under construction) and a proposed station called Vigliena.